vectordotdev/vector-test-harness/README.md

 ##### Correctness output

-Generally, correctness tests verify output.
+Generally, correctness tests verify the output.
 Because of the various test subjects, we use a variety of output methods to capture output (tcp, http, and file).
 This is highly dependent on the test subject and the methods available.
 For example, the Splunk Forwarders only support TCP and Splunk specific outputs.